 Archive - News Article

-For a full re-cap from the meeting, see Thursday's print edition of The Spirit.
+For a full story on some of the women who have shaped Punxsutawney's history, see Thursday's print edition of The Spirit.

 Read the full story in Tuesday's edition of The Spirit.